 Gateway Seminary does not allow private businesses, company representatives, or students to sell goods or services on campus.
 Any exception must be requested in writing and approved by the Vice President for Institutional Advancement.
 In addition, no personal or organizational solicitations are permitted on Seminary property without the written approval of the Vice President for Institutional Advancement.
-Any fundraising projects benefiting student-sponsored campus organizations require support and approval by the Vice President for Enrollment and Student Services.
+Any fundraising projects benefiting student-sponsored campus organizations require support and approval by the Vice President of Enrollment and Student Services.

-Although it may seem an effective manner of distributing literature, the practice of leaving flyers, pamphlets, or any other such publications on cars or resident doorsteps is not permissible on campus.
+Although it may seem an effective manner of distributing literature, the practice of leaving flyers, pamphlets, or any other such publications on cars or any other place on Gateway Seminary's campus is not permissible.
 Anyone wishing to distribute material must receive permission through the Student Services Office.
 The Seminary reserves the right to refuse distribution or posting of information/materials which conflicts with our mission, vision, or biblical standards.